Classical Literature World Literature

 CLA 102.
 Comedy and Satire (3 hours)

 This course introduces students to two genres which share a high degree of wit and humor, but which also deliver social and/or political criticism on a deeper level of meaning.
 All texts are read in English translation.
 The reading list includes authors such as Aristophanes and Menander (Greek comedy), Plautus and Terence (Roman comedy), as well as Horace, Persius, Martial, Juvenal, Petronius, and Seneca (all representatives of satire, a genre dominated by Roman writers).
+In reading, discussing, and writing about these texts students engage some of the most fundamental questions of human existence and consider how these works shaped Western society.
+By studying Greek and Roman comedy and satire students begin to understand the many ways in which their own cultural background on the one hand is shaped by Greco-Roman culture and, on the other hand, informs their understanding of foreign (in this case, classical) culture.
 (Every two years) Syllabus

 CLA 153S-253S.
 Classical Studies Abroad (Variable credit; up to 12 hours)